Start Your New Hampshire LLC in just a Few Minutes

 - The rules for new members wanting to buy into the LLC

-Get an EIN Number
+5. Get an Employer Identification Number (EIN)

-The EIN identifies your LLC for filing and tax reasons.
-With an EIN, you can open a business bank account.
-In addition, you can apply for specific licenses, hire employees and obtain permits.
+The EIN identifies your LLC for filing and tax purposes.
+With an EIN, you can open a business bank account, get a business credit card, hire employees, and obtain specific businesses licenses and permits.

 Let Us Help You!